 Here is the screenshot containing the flag.

-I feel like I probably just should use grep
+I feel like I probably just should use grep, but oh well.

 Flag